MrSwitch/hello.js/README.md

 - [Google+](https://code.google.com/apis/console/b/0/#:access)

-### 2. Include Hello.js script in your page.
+### 2. Include Hello.js script in your page

 ```html
 <script class="pre" src="./dist/hello.all.js"></script>
 ```

 ### 3. Create the sign-in buttons
-Just add onclick events to call hello( network ).login().
+Just add onclick events to call hello(network).login().
 Style your buttons as you like; I've used [zocial css](http://zocial.smcllns.com), but there are many other icon sets and fonts.

 ```html
 <button onclick="hello('windows').login()">windows</button>